Back to Home

 Open App Uninstaller when dragging an app to Trash is not enough.
 DiskCleaner helps you review the app bundle plus leftover support files before removal, and the latest uninstaller update improves layout, drag-and-drop flow, and installed-app selection.

-Free scans and Pro unlock
+Free core cleaning and Premium unlock

 Troubleshooting Common Issues